-Good morning.
-My name is Pardiss Kebriaei and I am the Private Counsel for Ghaleb Nasser Al-Bihani.
-Thank you for the opportunity to assist Mr. Al-Bihani in this review process.
+PC: Good morning.
+My name is Pardiss Kebriaei, and I am the private counsel for Ghaleb al-Bihani.
+Thank you for the opportunity to assist Mr. al-Bihani in this review process.

-I have represented Guantanamo detainees since 2007, including men who have been resettled in third countries and repatriated to Yemen.
-I have represented Mr. Al-Bihani since early 2011.
+I have represented Guantanamo detainees since 2007, including men who have been resettled to third countries and repatriated to Yemen.
+I have represented Mr. al-Bihani since early 2011.
 I have had over two dozen meetings and phone calls with him since then, for a total of over 100 hours of conversation.

-I began representing Mr. Al-Bihani after the close of his habeas case, so most of those hours have been spent discussing the here and now, and the future.
-I would like to share two main observations of Mr. Al-Bihani based on our conversations and interactions.
+I began representing Mr. al-Bihani after the close of his habeas case, so most of those hours have been spent discussing the here and now and the future.
+I would like to share two main observations of Mr. al-Bihani based on our conversations and interactions.

-The first is that Mr. Al-Bihani has been talking about his wish for a new start in a third country for years.
-From our first phone call in April 2011, he spoke about wanting resettlement.
-He has continued to express this desire in virtually every conversation we have had since then, asking me about possibilities from Qatar, to Spain, to Costa Rica, to Uruguay.
+The first is that Mr. al-Bihani has been talking about his wish for a new start in a third country for years.
+From our first phone call in April of 2011, he spoke about wanting resettlement.
+He has continued to express this desire in virtually every conversation we have had since then, asking me about possibilities from Qatar to Spain to Costa Rica to Uruguay.
 As he will tell you, he will accept transfer to any country the government determines is appropriate, including Yemen or Saudi Arabia.
 But if he had a choice, he would be sent to a third country.

-This is not because he thinks a third country is the fastest route for release, although certainly, he wants that route.
-It is not because he thinks this is what the Board wants to hear, because he has been saying for years that he wants resettlement.
-He will tell you more about his motivations, but what he has expressed to me continuously is his desire for a new beginning.
-A break from what has come before.
-A real chance to build a better life in an environment where there is stability, economic and educational opportunity, and calm.
+This is not because he thinks a third country is the fastest route for release, although certainly he wants that route; it is not because he thinks this is what the board wants to hear, because he has been saying for years that he wants resettlement.
+He will tell you more about his motivations, but what he has expressed to me continuously is his desire for a new beginning; a break from what has come before; a real chance to build a better life in an environment where there is stability, economic and educational opportunity, and calm.
 I believe that he wants these things.

-The second is that I have observed Mr. Al-Bihani try hard to prepare himself for the life he wants to build.
-We have submitted to the Board a long list of books he has requested over the years.
-He has asked for Arabic-English dictionaries, Spanish language books, GED books, and DVDs on Latin America.
+The second is that I have observed Mr. al-Bihani try hard to prepare himself for the life that he wants to build.
+We have submitted to the board a long list of books he has requested over the years.
+He has asked for Arabic and English dictionaries, Spanish-language books, GED books, and DVDs on Latin America.
 He has asked for the latest research on diabetes, for yoga magazines, and self-help books.
 He has taken pages of notes on his readings.
 He has worked with his doctors to make various medical requests.
 He has come to every meeting we have scheduled over the past three years to work with me.
-He came to every meeting his Personal Representative and I scheduled over the past six months to prepare for this review, and said he was hopeful about it.
-Two weeks ago, he sat in a three-hour meeting pushing through a migraine headache to work on the statement that he is going to read to you.
-He began these efforts years ago, before anyone was checking.
-And he has tried to persevere in spite of his chronic health problems, which have at times been debilitating.
+He has come to every meeting his personal representative and I have scheduled over the past six months to prepare for this review, and he said he was hopeful about it.